top of page

 Frequently Asked Questions (FAQs)

-A: Most IHC staining projects are completed in 5–10 business days, depending on sample volume and antibody availability.
+Q: What is the typical turnaround time for an IHC stain service?
+A: Most IHC staining projects are completed within 5–10 business days.
+Timeline may vary based on sample volume and the complexity of antibody validation.

-A: Yes, we offer dual or triple IHC staining with optimized protocols and clear signal separation.
+Q: Do you support multiplex IHC or immunofluorescence services?
+A: Yes, we offer dual and triple IHC staining with optimized protocols for clear signal separation.
+For higher-plex needs, please see our multiplex IF service section.

 bottom of page